JAulds/TaskTrail/README.md

 # TaskTrail

 TaskTrail is a lightweight, full-stack task and project management tool designed for small teams, startups, and NGOs.
-Built using React, Django REST Framework, PostgreSQL, Redis, and Docker — it enables secure role-based task collaboration with modern DevOps support.
+Built using React, Django REST Framework, PostgreSQL, Redis, and Docker.
+It enables secure role-based task collaboration with modern DevOps support.

 ---